best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 You might find that writing function, class or package descriptions prior to writing their code helps you to focus on the task at hand.
 The documentation should be a specification of what the code is expected to do.
 As documentation tends to be user-focussed, this approach helps you to keep the user's needs in mind when developing code and provide a quick reference when more information on its capabilities are required.

 Lastly, perhaps one of the key things to remember when writing docstrings is to **keep them up to date**.
-If these crucial bits of information start to lag behind the functionality of the code or no longer represent what the code actually does, the end-user will be mislead and this might lead to various issues ranging from wasted time to serious methodological implications.
+If these crucial bits of information start to lag behind the functionality of the code or no longer represent what the code actually does, the end-user will be misled and this might lead to various issues ranging from wasted time to serious methodological implications.

 Therefore, write these docstrings early, preferably as you go along or even beforehand when you have a clear idea of what you want to implement and make sure to update them as you change the functionality of the function.
 It is a good habit to develop for a professional working code in some capacity.